skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 - **unit_vel** *(string)* - Default: *'au'*

-  This argument specifies the unit of atomic velocity.
+  This argument specifies the unit of the atomic velocities.

   + *'au'*: Atomic unit
   + *'A/ps'*: Angstrom per picosecond